Aleksandra Kwasniewska

-Aleksandra Kwasniewska (born 13 March 1978, in Bielawa, Poland) is a Polish folk-pop singer.
+Aleksandra Kwasniewska (born in Bielawa, Poland) is a Polish folk-pop singer.
 Since 2005 she has lived and worked in London.
 She recorded and released her debut album Island Girl with the band "The Belgian Sweets" in 2008.
-Kwasniewska released her second album, The Sky is on Fire, in 2012.
+Aleksandra released her second album, The Sky is on Fire in 2012, and her third album „Clover” in 2017.

+Currently Aleksandra is a songwriter for the sync industry.

 Education

 Kwasniewska studied English language at Wroclaw University in Poland, but she received her musical education at Jazz Faculty in Belgium.
 She graduated from the School of Popular Music in London and continues her studies at School for Singers in London, where she learns singing and song-writing.

 Early career

 In 2004, Kwasniewska worked with a number of Belgian musicians on The Polish Folk Jazz Project, including jazz saxophone player John Snauwaert, pianist Christian Mendoza, drummer Giovanni Barcella and double bass player Koen Kimpe.
 Later Kwasniewska was recommended to the Belgian producer and songwriter Pedro DeBruyckere, who invited her to sing lead vocals on his album The Rosebud Orchestra.
 She would later collaborate with some of these artists on her own album.